tdogtoken/PitcoinSourceCode/README.md

 ## Pitcoin Source Code, please keep in mind that even though Pitcoin is privacy coin, Pitcoin's main core is still using Bitcoin's main core.
+Please also keep in mind that when you folk bitcoin, don't choose the newest version bitcoin core to compile for folk.
+The older the better, usually the first version bitcoin core is better.
+If the first version bitcoin core gets problem, all the Altcoins will have problem because they all folk from compiling Bitcoin core.
 If you want to make forking, please follow below:

 ### Preparation